 Have another questions?
 Reach out to us!

 Yes!
-We are a 3-star beachfront resort!
-We have dorm rooms starting at 280 THB and private accommodation starting at 500 THB.
-Message us and ask about our diving and accommodation packages!
+We are a 3-star beachfront resort with a wide variety of room options.
+Our dorm rooms start at 280 THB and private accommodation starts at 500 THB.
+Message us and ask about our diving and accommodation packages today.

 Yes!
-You can begin your reading and quizzes before you get here but you’ll need to complete the workshops and exams with your instructor when you arrive.
-Contact us now to get started!
+You can begin your reading and quizzes before you get here but you will need to complete the workshops and exams with your instructor when you arrive.
+Contact us now to get started.

 Yes.
 All the answers are in the manuals for you to review anytime.
 Our approach to education is for students to comprehend and practice through repetition rather than focusing on textbook memorization.
 This ensures that your actions are informed and contextual.